 - 1. An overall, unweighted, rounded average grade of 85 or above; (Alternate-day courses such as Physical Education count half.
 Courses that meet after school are not considered for the Honor Roll.) - 2.
-All of the student's unweighted grades must be 80 or above.
+No grades of INC have been given.